Author: Judi Allen

 The planning process, a requirement of the Federal Emergency Management Agency (FEMA), will include a public review period, expected to occur this winter.
 Once approved by FEMA and adopted by both agencies, Tahoe Transportation District and Tahoe Resource Conservation District will be eligible for certain types of federal funding to help create a more disaster resilient Lake Tahoe Basin.
 Because this plan is funded through the California Office of Emergency Services, certain requirements in the plan will only address the California side of the Lake Tahoe Basin.
 It is our hope that future updates of the plan will include the Nevada side of our community.
 In the meantime, to learn more about hazard mitigation, please visit: https://www.fema.gov/emergency-managers/risk-management/hazard-mitigation-planning

 Spring is near, and the 13 Partner Agencies of the SR 28 Corridor Management Team want to remind visitors of the east shore of Lake Tahoe to park safe and park smart to help ease congestion along this popular National Scenic Byway.
-The Tahoe East Shore Trailhead paid parking requirements resumes Tuesday, March 1, 2022 for the 2022 season.
+The Tahoe East Shore Trailhead paid parking requirements has resumed for the 2023 season.
 You will need your license plate number and credit card information for payment at any kiosk.
-A mobile payment option is coming soon.
+Or pay by text is also available.
 Visitors are encouraged to come early or come later in the day to pay a lower rate.

 Read more